thejaswinidhanaraj/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 **Timing Diagram**
 ![IMG_20231223_100210](https://github.com/Kamal-Raj-A/Experiment--02-Implementation-of-combinational-logic-/assets/145742556/61447713-d289-43b1-a284-df6ea5067c3c)
 **Result:**

 Thus the given logic functions are implemented using and their operations are verified using Verilog programming.

-Thus the given logic functions are implemented using and their operations are verified using Verilog programming.